-USCIS Pauses Immigration Processing for 19 Countries: What Employers Need to Know
+USCIS Pauses Immigration Processing and Extends Visa Processing Restrictions: What Employers Need to Know

-USCIS Pauses Immigration Processing for 19 Countries: What Employers Need to Know
+USCIS Pauses Immigration Processing and Extends Visa Processing Restrictions: What Employers Need to Know

 On Dec.
-3, U.S. Citizenship and Immigration Services (USCIS) announced an immediate pause on the processing of immigration applications for individuals from 19 designated countries.
-This will impact candidates outside and inside the USA from one of the designated countries.
+19, 2025, U.S. Citizenship and Immigration Services (USCIS) announced an immediate temporary pause on the processing of immigration applications for individuals from 19 designated countries.
+Since then, the U.S. government has further extended and expanded travel restrictions affecting both immigrant and non-immigrant visa issuance.
+These developments may impact healthcare employers recruiting international clinicians.

-Afghanistan, Myanmar (Burma), Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, Yemen, Burundi, Cuba, Laos, Sierra Leone, Togo, Turkmenistan, and Venezuela.
+• Full Travel Ban (Immigrant and Non-Immigrant Visas): Previously restricted countries: Afghanistan, Myanmar (Burma), Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, Yemen

 What This Means for Healthcare Employers

-• Previously completed steps (e.g., interviews, approvals) may be subject to re-review.
+• Previously completed steps (interviews, approvals) may be subject to re-review.

 If Your Candidates Are From Any Other Country